Corporate groups

 Workplace Profile

-• Employees for each employing ABN must appear in your uploaded file(s).
+• Employees for each employing ABN confirmed for the submission must appear in your uploaded file(s).

-• The section will not be complete until each ABN in your submission group has reported employees.
+• The section will not be complete until each ABN in your submission group has reported employees in an uploaded file.